zirkelc/chunkdown/README.md

 </div>

 Chunkdown is a tree-based markdown text splitter that understands document structure to create semantically meaningful chunks for RAG applications.
-Unlike traditional splitters that use simple character or regex-based methods, this library analyzes markdown's hierarchical structure for optimal chunking.
+Unlike traditional splitters that use simple character or regex-based methods, this library leverages markdown's hierarchical structure for optimal chunking.
-Chunkdown is built around a few core ideas ~~beliefs~~ that guide its design:
+Chunkdown is built around a few core ~~beliefs~~ ideas that guide its design:

 #### Markdown as Hierarchical Tree